 Pinot Grigio is one of the lighter white wines available.
 It’s slightly citrusy, with hints of apple and flowers.
 It’s also low in alcohol, crisp, and clean.

 Avoid paying too much for this wine.
-Most Pinot Grigio brands do not offer a lot of depth or flavour, so why pay big bucks for something that is refreshing, but simple.
-While every region makes their own version of Pinot Grigio, I tend to stick to Italian producers.
-By no means are they the best, it’s simply more of a style that seems to be the biggest crowd pleaser.
+Most Pinot Grigio brands do not offer a lot of depth or flavour, so why pay big bucks for something refreshing, but simple.
+While every region makes its own version of Pinot Grigio, I tend to stick to Italian producers.
+By no means are they the best, it’s simply more of a style that seems to be the biggest crowd-pleaser.
 You may also see Pinot Grigio referred to as Pinot Gris.
-They are the same grape, and the same wine, Pinot Gris is just produced in different regions like Oregon and France.
+They are the same grape, and the same wine, Pinot Gris is just produced in different regions like Oregon and France. (and in Germany the grape is referred to as Grauburgunder)

 When to drink Pinot Grigio